odl-user-1752735/CapStoneSolution/Solution-Guide/soln-guide.md

     ```
     Create code for simple calculator
     ```
-   - **Note:** Wait until the agents are collaborating and provide a reply.
+   - **Note:** Wait until the agents collaborate and provide a reply.

     ![](./Images/Image32.png)

 1. Once it runs and provides the code and other details, type **approved (1)** and select **send (2)** to approve the code.
-At the end of the chat, you can observe that the code is being pushed to the repo after approval.
+At the end of the chat, you can observe that the code is being pushed to the repository after approval.

     ![](./Images/Image33.png)

     ![](./Images/Image34.png)

-1. Navigate to the Repo **Capstone-Project-<inject key="Deployment ID" enableCopy="false"/>**, and observe that the generated_app.html file is created in which the code for you simple calculator is stored.
+1. Navigate to the repository **Capstone-Project-<inject key="Deployment ID" enableCopy="false"/>** and verify that the `generated_app.html` file has been created, containing the code for your simple calculator.

     ![](./Images/Image37.png)